BILL ANALYSIS

 Providing for congressional disapproval under chapter 8 of title 5, United States Code, of the rule submitted by the Bureau of Land Management relating to Public Land Order No. 7917 for Withdrawal of Federal Lands; Cook, Lake, and Saint Louis Counties, MN.

-HJRES140 (Providing for congressional disapproval under chapter 8 of title 5, United States Code, of the rule submitted by the Bureau of Land Management relating to Public Land Order No. 7917 for Withdrawal of Federal Lands; Cook, Lake, and Saint Louis Counties, MN.) carries an AI-assessed market impact score of 4/10 with a bullish outlook for investors.
-The primary sectors impacted are Materials and Energy.
+HJRES140 (Providing for congressional disapproval under chapter 8 of title 5, United States Code, of the rule submitted by the Bureau of Land Management relating to Public Land Order No. 7917 for Withdrawal of Federal Lands; Cook, Lake, and Saint Louis Counties, MN.) has been assessed with a neutral outlook for investors.
+This legislation directly affects Freeport-McMoRan ($FCX) and $NEM.
+The primary sectors impacted are Energy and Materials.
 View the full bill text on Congress.gov.

 Market Sentiment